Meet the artist

 She has been printmaking since the age of fourteen and, while she has explored a range of artistic mediums, linocut printmaking remains her primary practice and greatest passion.

-Deeply inspired by the natural world, Megan feels most at home immersed in outdoor environments where her mind and body are free to wander.
-Her work draws on the quiet magic and beauty found in landscapes, native flora and fauna, and fleeting moments in nature.
+Deeply inspired by the natural world, Megan feels most at home immersed in wild places, where her mind and body are free to wander.
+Her work draws on the quiet magic and beauty found in nature—fleeting moments, expansive skies, and Australia’s unique native flora and fauna.

 Megan began exhibiting her work locally in 2021 and transitioned into a more consistent and intentional art practice in 2023.
 In November 2023, her linocut Habitat was awarded First Prize in the Biodiversity of the Sunshine Coast exhibition, hosted by ECOllaboration and Sunshine Coast Council.